Chief: Suspects wore GPS devices during killings

 Authorities at the news conference did not explain how Cano and Gordon allegedly managed to carry out the killings while under supervision, but Quezada said data from the GPS devices “was one of the investigative tools we used to put the case together.”

 Anaheim police Lt.
 Bob Dunn earlier said the two were complying with a requirement to check in monthly with authorities and police had no reason to watch them more closely and hadn’t received any such request from other agencies.

 The discovery of one woman’s body on a conveyor belt at an Anaheim trash-sorting plant last month was the key to breaking the case, Quezada said.
 Investigators were seeking the other bodies.

 “They put a stop to a serial killing that would likely have continued beyond this point,” District Attorney Tony Rackauckas said at the news conference.

 Quezada said authorities were confident that there was at least a fifth victim and perhaps more.

-The department has contacted other places with missing persons cases across the country, Dunn said.
+The department has contacted other places with missing-persons cases across the country, Dunn said earlier.